bitcoinfacts/glacierprotocol.github.io/_docs/setup/quarantined-workspace.md

             /home/ubuntu/bitcoin/bitcoin-22.0/bin/bitcoin-cli
             ```
 1. Change into the glacier directory.
 You'll be using this directory to execute
-software for the protocol.
+software for the protocol:
     ```
     $ cd ~/glacier
     ```
-1. Prepare GlacierScript for execution.
+1. Prepare GlacierScript for execution:
     ```
     $ chmod +x glacierscript.py
     ```
 1. Prepare the "Quarantined Scratchpad" -- an empty file you'll use as a place
-to jot notes.
+to jot notes:
     1. Click the "Search your computer" icon at the top of the launcher along
     the left side of the screen.
     1. Type "text editor".
     1. Click the Text Editor icon.
     1. A blank window should appear.
-1. Repeat the above steps using the Q2 computer, <span class="qboot">Q1 BOOT</span> USB and <span class="qapp">Q2 APP</span> USB.
+1. Repeat the above steps using the Q2 computer, <span class="qboot">Q2 BOOT</span> USB and <span class="qapp">Q2 APP</span> USB.